 - Azure AD logs: See Stream Azure Active Directory Logs to an Azure Event Hub for instructions from Microsoft.

 - Azure SQL Database logs: See Set up auditing for your database for instructions from Microsoft.
-Make sure to select Event Hub as the destination.

 - Microsoft Defender ATP logs: See Configure Microsoft Defender ATP to stream Advanced Hunting events to your Azure Event Hubs for instructions from Microsoft.